Monkees A La Episode

 “Which is probably the legacy, or would be one of the legacies,” as Micky Dolenz said in a recent Cheat Sheet interview, “making it OK to have long hair and bell-bottoms in 1966.
 Because at that time, the only time you saw long-haired kids with bell-bottoms, they were being arrested!”

-Bob Rafelson was drafted into the US Army, and stationed in Japan, prior to creaing The Monkees.
-While in Japan he translated film from Japanese to English, worked as a disc jockey, and analyzed Japanese movies, “I’d have to watch an Ozu movie over and over again… I was hypnotized by the stillness of his frames, his sureness of composition… I suppose my own aesthetic evolved from looking at certain kinds of pictures.”[source]
-Bert Schnieder was working in Los Angeles at the time and joined with Bob to form RayBert Productions, which produced both The Monkees, Five Easy Pieces, Easy Rider, The Last Picture Show.
+Bob Rafelson and Bert Schnieder were both creative visionaries.
+Bob was drafted into the US Army and stationed in Japan prior to creating The Monkees, which greatly influenced his work.
+While in Japan, Bob translated film from Japanese to English, worked as a disc jockey, and analyzed Japanese movies, “I’d have to watch an Ozu movie over and over again… I was hypnotized by the stillness of his frames, his sureness of composition… I suppose my own aesthetic evolved from looking at certain kinds of pictures.”[source]
+Bert Schnieder was working in Los Angeles at the time and joined with Bob to form RayBert Productions, and in addition to The Monkees, Bob and Bert are responsible for Five Easy Pieces, Easy Rider, and The Last Picture Show.

 As Time magazine contributor James Poniewozik wrote upon reflecting on the death of Davy Jones in 2012, “Even if the show never meant to be more than entertainment and a hit-single generator, we shouldn’t sell The Monkees short.
 It was far better TV than it had to be; during an era of formulaic domestic sitcoms and wacky comedies, it was a stylistically ambitious show, with a distinctive visual style, absurdist sense of humor and unusual story structure.
 Whatever Jones and The Monkees were meant to be, they became creative artists in their own right, and Jones’ chipper Brit-pop presence was a big reason they were able to produce work that was commercial, wholesome and yet impressively weird.”